 Who is the Missile Man of India?

-The “Missile Man of India” is Dr. A.P.J.
-Abdul Kalam.
-He earned this title for his pivotal role in the development of India’s ballistic missile and space launch vehicle technology, especially leading projects like Agni and Prithvi missiles and the Satellite Launch Vehicle (SLV-III).
+Dr. A.P.J.
+Abdul Kalam, known as the ‘Missile Man of India’, for his pivotal role in the development of India’s ballistic missile and space launch vehicle technology.

 Dr. A.P.J.
-Abdul Kalam didn’t patent singular “inventions”; he led developments: SLV-III (Rohini, 1980), IGMDP missiles (Agni, Prithvi), and co-developed low-cost Kalam–Raju stent and tablet for healthcare.
+Abdul Kalam contributed to the development of SLV-III (Rohini, 1980), IGMDP missiles (Agni, Prithvi), and co-developed low-cost Kalam–Raju stent and tablet for healthcare etc.